espottesmith/espottesmith.github.io/_pages/cv.md

 Contributed Reviews
 ======

+* 2024: The Journal of Open Source Software, Scientific Data
 * 2023: ACS Nano, Journal of Chemical Information and Modeling, npj Computational Materials
 * 2022: ACS Energy Letters, The Journal of Open Source Software